KentoKana/humbie-helper/README.md

 ### Kento
 ### - Added student registration
 - A student can register through the form available on add-student.php.
 - Server-side validation is implemented on the registration fields.
 - Can view a list of all the students registered.

 ### -Login Feature
 - Once registered, it allows the user to login through the home page.
 - Validation added to the login form.
 - If username and password match, the user will be redirected to the profile view.
 - Server-side session is set once the user successfully logs in.
 - If there is no match between the user and the password, the user will be redirected back to the login form with an error message.

+### Mark
+### - Agenda Feature
+- Login Credentials:
+- username: porkalmighty
+- password: 123456

+- adding an agenda is currently tied to my account id (7) because of session bug.
+- CRUD is working properly,
+- When agenda title is not specified when adding or deleting an agenda, it will return an error
+- Email function is not yet implemented